 My manymoons applet simulates a (randomly initialized) collection of N moons, circling each other under the influence of gravity.
 (Here is the corresponding source code.)
 Also available are a (periodic) two-body version and a (rather unstable) three-body version.

-My gambler's ruin applet illustrates the famous gambler's ruin problem of classical probability.
+My random walk applet illustrates simple random walk, together with the famous "gambler's ruin" problem of classical probability.

 My buckets applet illustrates the pouring of water into a triangular array of buckets -- sort of like Pascal's Triangle, but trickier.

 My frogwalk applet simulates a 1/3,1/3,1/3 random walk on a discrete circle.